Millmer/rag-chatbot-template/README.md

   - Ideally should Stream Audio Over HTTP for better performance
     - On `chat:speak` we save the generated audio file somewhere like S3
     - Provide signedURL back to FE
-    - FE streams/downloads audio from returned URL to the user
+    - FE streams/downloads audio from the returned URL to the user
   - Can we stream the audio directly from OpenAI before the file is finished?
 - Migrate to new AssistantsAPI
-  - What to do with custom knowledge base then - upload to assistant or somehow use custom RAG with the assitant?
+  - What to do with the custom knowledge base then - upload to the assistant or somehow use custom RAG with the assistant?
-- Incorporate better metrics logging with deliberate structure instead of using basic std::out
+- Incorporate better metrics logging with the deliberate structure instead of using basic std::out
 - Collect feedback from users on responses (i.e. 👍 or 👎)
-- Integrate proper evals to assess performance and affect of prompt-engineering & RAG changes ([ExplodingGradient Ragas](https://github.com/explodinggradients/ragas) or [OpenAI Eval](https://github.com/openai/evals))
+- Integrate proper evals to assess performance and effect of prompt-engineering & RAG changes ([ExplodingGradient Ragas](https://github.com/explodinggradients/ragas) or [OpenAI Eval](https://github.com/openai/evals))
   - With evals, experiment and improve prompt
   - With evals, improve on RAG relevance, document count and tokens
-  - With evals, exeriment with different chunkings
+  - With evals, experiment with different chunkings
   - Experiment with HyDE as with these questions, we may match our documents better as they usually contain the answer rather than the question.
 - Add CI/CD rather than manually run package.json scripts